How to maximize the value of DevOps during an economic downturn

 Are you lost?
 Good, me too.
 So are many users…

-This example is a hardcore one, and I did it because of many similar real life cases.
+This example is a hardcore one, and I did it because of many similar real-life cases.
 We work with many customers, and often IT doesn’t want to make proper cleanup of AD and leaves users with such headaches.
 The result is, in more complicated scenarios, no one knows which login name one should use.
 UPN, email, SIP?
 They try all of them with or without luck.

 So what’s the point?
 What’s my message?

 Please.
 Go the extra mile.
-Don’t hesitate to deploy cloud correctly, to properly clean up your AD.
+Don’t hesitate to deploy the cloud correctly, to properly clean up your AD.
 Your users probably won’t tell you they love you if you do that.
 But they will HATE YOU if you don’t.
 Remember that changing UPN is an entirely reversible and safe scenario.

 That’s it for today.
 Feel like having even more handy advice?
 You can request a direct 1-on-1 online session with me – just click here!

 Read other similar articles